othorai/othor.ai/README.md

 [![stability-beta](https://img.shields.io/badge/stability-beta-33bbff.svg)](https://github.com/mkenney/software-guides/blob/master/STABILITY-BADGES.md#beta)
  ![Static Badge](https://img.shields.io/badge/v1.0_release_date-19_Dec_24-purple)

-An AI-native fast, simple, and secure alternative to popular business intelligence solutions like Tableau, Power BI, and Looker.
+Othor AI is a decision intelligence agent that processes your data, documents, and business in real time, delivering the right insights at the right moment to drive your success.
+Welcome to the future of Business Intelligence.

 Othor utilizes large language models (LLMs) to deliver custom business intelligence solutions in seconds.
 Visit https://othor.ai/ to know more and book a demo.

 Othor is built to be Fast, Simple & Secure.
 1. **Fast & Modern**- Built with FastAPI for lightning-speed insights and real-time data updates.